How to Choose Your Anchor Chain

 |Titan Grade 43||Titan||China|

 |Cromox Stainless G6+||Ketten Walder||Germany|

-All the chains that Jimmy Green Marine supply are sourced from reputed brands.
-The predominant focus for Jimmy Green Marine and our customers, is on the quality of the galvanising and how long it will last without rusting.
+All Jimmy Green Marine chain is sourced from reputed brands.
+The predominant focus for Jimmy Green Marine and our customers is on the galvanising quality and how long it will last without rusting.

 Chain manufacturers do not generally have an in-house galvanisation plant.
-Galvanising is normally subcontracted to an external provider who is usually local to keep transportation costs to a minimum.
+Galvanising is normally subcontracted to an external provider, usually local, to keep transportation costs to a minimum.

-We have seen galvanising from countless different manufacturers over 4 decades of selling anchor chain.
-All of them have had batches with galvanising issues at one time or other.
-All our chain is visually inspected when it arrives, any length that doesn’t pass our quality control check is set aside and reported back to the manufacturer.
+We have seen galvanising from countless manufacturers over four decades of selling anchor chains.
+All of them have had batches with galvanising issues at one time or another.
+All our chain is visually inspected when it arrives, and any length that doesn’t pass our quality control check is set aside and reported back to the manufacturer.

 The visual inspection is to identify any fused links, an unacceptably rough finish, and any blemishes.
 If you have read the article on the galvanising process, you will understand that seemingly bare patches should still have effective galvanising protection.

-Any rejected lengths may end up on the website at a reduced price with full details to ensure that customers are aware of the potential issues.
+Any rejected lengths may end up on the website at a reduced price with full details to ensure potential customers are fully aware of the potential issues.

-If you are not happy with your chain, bearing in mind that the appearance of all galvanising changes as soon as it encounters seawater, you need to bring it to our attention.
-We follow a process of reporting the problem to the distributor or direct to the manufacturer, as appropriate.
+If you are not happy with your chain, bearing in mind that the appearance of all galvanising changes as soon as it encounters seawater, please bring it to our attention.
+We follow a process of reporting the problem to the distributor or directly to the manufacturer, as appropriate.
 We act on your behalf to secure the best possible outcome.
 On occasion, despite our best efforts, the claim may be refused or ignored.
 At this point, if we believe that the customer is justified in their complaint, we will endeavour to help at our own cost.